Shamfa: Central government does a lot for Tobago

 Tobago West MP Shamfa Cudjoe-Lewis speaks at a PNM Public Meeting in Buccoo. - File photo by David Reid

-TOBAGO West MP Shamfa Cudjoe-Lewis told Tobagonians that a lot was done by the central government for Tobago amidst the issue of the Tobago House of Assembly’s (THA) complaint of its 2025 budgetary allocation of $2.599 billion.
+Tobago West MP Shamfa Cudjoe-Lewis told Tobagonians the central government did a lot for Tobago amidst the issue of the Tobago House of Assembly’s (THA) complaint about its 2025 budgetary allocation of $2.599 billion.

 During his September 30 budget presentation, Finance Minister Colm Imbert said the total allocation for the assembly represented an increase of $22.756 million.

-Days before the budget presentation, chief secretary Farley Augustine asked for 5.8 per cent of the national budget.
+Days before the presentation, THA chief secretary Farley Augustine asked for 5.8 per cent of the national budget.

-Imbert said Tobago's allocation represented 4.35 per cent of national budget.
+Imbert said Tobago's allocation represented 4.35 per cent of the national budget.

-After Imbert’s presentation, Farley said he was not happy and some of his executive members described it as fiscal wickedness.
+After Imbert’s presentation, Augustine said he was not happy and some of his executive members described it as fiscal wickedness.

-In her presentation during the budget debate in Parliament on October 7, Cudjoe-Lewis outlined many of the work being done by the central government for Tobago.
-While she is also the Minister of Sport and Community Development, Cudjoe-Lewis told the house that she had to address the business of Tobago first as it was the people of Tobago who had her where she is today.
+In her presentation during the budget debate in Parliament on October 7, Cudjoe-Lewis outlined many of the projects being done by the central government for Tobago.
+While she is also the Minister of Sport and Community Development, Cudjoe-Lewis told the House she had to address the business of Tobago first, as it was the people of Tobago who had her where she is today.

 She commended Imbert for what was described as a “reasonable budget.”

-Cudjoe-Lewis said many of the people with whom she comes into contact in her weekly walkabouts and so on said while the budget was not something to jump or scream or write home about, it was something with which they could work.
+Cudjoe-Lewis said many of the people with whom she comes into contact in her weekly walkabouts and so on said while the budget was not something to jump or scream or write home about, they could work with it.

 Cudjoe-Lewis added that no ministry got what it wanted, using her own ministry as an example.